Pluggers by Rick McKee for December 19, 2022

 15. Missing large

-walt1968pat Premium Member almost 2 years ago
+walt1968pat Premium Member about 2 years ago

 As a former fireman – a good fire starter.
 Seen it!